rails/rails/guides/source/action_text_overview.md

 <% end %>
 ```

-And finally display the sanitized rich text on a page:
+And finally, display the sanitized rich text on a page:

 ```erb
 <%= @message.content %>